chromium/chromium/docs/mac_lld.md

 1. First, obtain lld.
 Do either of:

-   1. run `src/tools/clang/scripts/update.py --package=lld_mac` to download a
-      prebuilt lld binary.
+   1. Do nothing.
+Chromium's hooks already downloaded a prebuilt lld binary for you.
    2. build `lld` and `llvm-ar` locally and copy it to `third_party/llvm-build/Release+Asserts/bin`.
 Also run `ln -s lld third_party/llvm-build/Release+Asserts/bin/ld64.lld`.

       You have to do this again every time `runhooks` updates the clang package.

    The prebuilt might work less well than a more up-to-date, locally-built version -- see the list of open issues above for details.
 If anything is